yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 And so I made my life similar to cooking, but since cooking allows flexibility, I thought it was enough.

 Last time my therapist asked me to write down how I felt in conseling.
 Besides feeling sympathetic (with the younger self), it was also a very hard moment to look back.
 I do need to look at it more, since it's also part of me.
-It used to be very sad and needs a lot of comfortting.
-It almost is all the vulnerabilities I have, and while I don't mind mentioning it to others, I am afraid that it will scare them.
+It almost is the root of all the vulnerabilities I have, and while I don't mind exposing it to others, I am always afraid that it will scare them.
 The part of myself that's so suicidal, painful, and depressed.
-The part of self I hate, and I deem as useless.
+The part of me I hated and deemed as useless.

-I do know it's not useless, and much more than something that brought me pain in the past.
-It opens up the corridor I can accept myself, since I did accomodate it, but I treated it unfairly.
+I now know that it's not useless, and it has been much more than something which brought me pain.
+It opened up the corridor I could accept myself.
+I did make various attempts to accomodate it, but overall I treated it unfairly.
 In reality it did bring me a lot of congruence, a lot of joy, helps me understand myself, brings me friendship and good memories.
 It is the other half of me, the one that conforms to social standards, controlled by my mom and spoiled by me that keeps hurting myself.

-But I have complex feelings as I am looking at it.
-Many people, including myself, have been really mean to it.
+I did need this mask to be functioning, but there has been a lot of side effects, and I can't deal with it anymore.

+I am finally crying as I wrote this.
+I felt triggered, sad, irritated, and pain.
+I am very glad that I rediscovered these memories, even though this process effectively gave me insomia two days in a row during the midterm week.

+I do plan to call my former friend soon.
+I apologized last semester, but I think I should do it again.

 ---